04 Building A Website

 visit the example

-It used to be that a standard width for web pages was 960px.
-That number can be evenly divided in many ways: by 2 (480), 3 (320), 4 (240), 5 (192), 6 (160), 8 (120), 10 (96), and 12 (80).
-This lends itself the creating of columns to facilitate design.
+The conventional standard width for web pages used to be 960px.
+That number can be evenly divided in many columns: by 2 (480), 3 (320), 4 (240), 5 (192), 6 (160), 8 (120), 10 (96), and 12 (80).
+This makes it easy to create columns and facilitate design.

 A 960 pixel wrapper div can be divided up into a grid of 12 columns, each measuring 68 pixels across and separated by regular 12px-wide gutters.
 Taken together, those columns and gutters are a total width of 960 pixels.